AtelierMizumi/nixos-kde-config/README.md

 ```

 > [!NOTE]
-> It is recommend to see my own hardware configurations, I've made some custom changes in there that may benefits yours
+> It is recommended to see my own hardware configurations, I've made some custom changes in there that may benefits yours

 #### 4. **Customize the configuration**